ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `float` - The delta between the trigger presses.

 The GetTriggerHairlineDeltaOnIndex method is used to get the difference between the current trigger press and the previous frame trigger press.

+#### GetGripHairlineDeltaOnIndex/1

+  > `public override float GetGripHairlineDeltaOnIndex(uint index)`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `float` - The delta between the grip presses.

+The GetGripHairlineDeltaOnIndex method is used to get the difference between the current grip press and the previous frame grip press.

 #### IsTriggerPressedOnIndex/1